radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

 * **LaunchTemplateId**: string (ReadOnly, Identifier)
 * **LaunchTemplateName**: string: A name for the launch template.
 * **TagSpecifications**: [LaunchTemplateTagSpecification](#launchtemplatetagspecification)[] (WriteOnly): The tags to apply to the launch template on creation.
 To tag the launch template, the resource type must be ``launch-template``.
- To specify the tags for the resources that are created when an instance is launched, you must use [TagSpecifications](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-launchtemplatedata.html#cfn-ec2-launchtemplate-launchtemplatedata-tagspecifications).
+ To specify the tags for resources that are created during instance launch, use [TagSpecifications](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-launchtemplatedata.html#cfn-ec2-launchtemplate-launchtemplatedata-tagspecifications).
 * **VersionDescription**: string (WriteOnly): A description for the first version of the launch template.

 ## AWS.EC2/LocalGatewayRouteProperties